watusi/jquery-mobile-iscrollview/README.md

 ####debug

-Enables performance logged.
+Enables performance logging.
 Please see the documentation section on performance logging.

 Default: `false`